 Aside from broker fees and Transfer Taxes, seller closing costs also include real estate attorney fees ($2k to $3k), a bank loans satisfaction fee if there’s an outstanding mortgage, miscellaneous filing fees and move-out fees and deposits in the case of condos and co-ops.

-You can estimate your seller closing costs in NYC using Hauseit’s interactive closing cost for sellers.
+Estimate your closing costs in NYC using Hauseit’s Interactive Closing Cost Calculator for Sellers.

 The largest closing cost for sellers is the traditional listing agent commission of 5% to 6% of the sale price.
 Broker fees in NYC have remained sky high despite falling commissions nationwide and technological advances which have made it easier than ever to advertise a property and find a buyer.